Home » By Dish Type » Appetizers » Easy Sweet And Sour Meatballs With Pineapple

 • Heat the meatballs as instructed on the package.

-• Drain the juice from a 14-ounce can of pineapple into a saucepan, leaving the pineapple chunks in the can for later.
+• Drain the juice from the can of pineapples into a saucepan, leaving the pineapple chunks in the can for later.

 • Bring to a boil over medium-high heat, stirring occasionally.